A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Context and Relevance of This Work

 \section{Context and Relevance of This Work}

-As a cross-disciplinary topic, quantum networks are interesting to both quantum physicists and classical network scientists.
-As such, it is common to try and adapt classical networks ideas and know-how to the quantum world.
-Much like our work, \cite{SkrzypczykArchitecture} provides a formulation of the scheduling problem on quantum networks, the main difference being that the cited work approaches the problem through architecture design and heuristic scheduling, while our contribution is more geared towards building a general algebraic framework to mathematically derive and compare scheduling policies.
+As a cross-disciplinary topic, quantum networks are interesting to both quantum physicists and classical network scientists: many protocol-level questions already have an established answer in the classical domain, but the fundamental differences specific to quantum hardware require careful reconsideration of the pre-existing knowledge base.
+Much like our work, \cite{SkrzypczykArchitecture} provides a formulation of the scheduling problem on quantum networks, the main difference being that the cited work approaches the problem through architecture design and heuristic scheduling, whereas our contribution is more geared towards building a general algebraic framework to mathematically derive and compare scheduling policies.

 Concerning purely theoretical results, an optimal theoretical bound for entanglement distribution across a line network with a single commodity is derived in \cite{DaiScheduling} and expanded upon in \cite{DaiTowsleyScheduling}.